 Therefore, to enlighten, inspire, and maintain human beings’ kind nature is the solid foundation of a stable and harmonious society.

-Decent people should put loyalty and faith before financial benefits, and follow the doctrine of the mean.
+Decent people should put loyalty, filial piety, and faith before financial benefits, and follow the doctrine of the mean.

 Tiger Shaped Jade Decoration (Yu Yuan) of the Spring and Autumn Period — Nelson-Atkins Museum of Art (Photo by Dongmaiying)